contagon/handbook/handbook/29-meetings-in-the-church.md

 #### 29.2.1.4 Selecting Speakers

 The bishopric selects speakers for sacrament meeting.
-Most often they invite ward members, including youth (see [38.8.18](38-church-policies-and-guidelines.md#38818-guest-speakers-or-instructors)).
+Most often they invite ward members, including youth and children (see [38.8.18](38-church-policies-and-guidelines.md#38818-guest-speakers-or-instructors)).
 The stake president may assign high councilors or members of stake organization presidencies to speak.
 The stake president determines the frequency of such assignments.

 The bishopric extends invitations to speak well in advance of the meeting.
-Speakers bear testimony of Jesus Christ and teach His gospel using the scriptures (see [Doctrine and Covenants 42:12](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42.12?lang=eng#p12); [52:9](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/52.9?lang=eng#p9)).
+Speakers bear testimony of Jesus Christ and teach His gospel using the scriptures (see [Doctrine and Covenants 42:12](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42?lang=eng&id=p12#p12); [52:9](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/52?lang=eng&id=p9#p9)).
 Messages should build faith and be consistent with the sacred nature of the sacrament.

 For information about newly called or recently returned missionaries speaking in sacrament meeting, see [24.5.2](24.md#2452-sacrament-meetings) and [24.8.3](24.md#2483-missionary-reports-and-speaking-in-sacrament-meeting).

 The bishopric schedules one sacrament meeting each year for a presentation by the Primary children.
-For information about this presentation, see [12.2.1.2](12-primary.md#12212-gospel-learning).
+For information about this presentation, see [12.1.6](12-primary.md#1216-childrens-sacrament-meeting-presentation).

 #### 29.2.1.5 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Sacrament Services in Unusual Situations